moohhaammaad/ToDo-List_-React-Native/README.md

 # ToDo-List_-React-Native
-A simple To do list App
+A simple To do list App written in React Native
 - you can do the following:
   - add a new task
   - mark task as done and vice versa